 One of the restaurants at the Amangani Resort in the scenic National Elk Refuge near Jackson Hole Wyoming, in the United States, is located in a traditional-style tepee.
 Diners can savor the beautiful view of the Tetons and the Snake River before settling into their tepee for a dinner of free-range buffalo, prime ribs and salmon.

 Circus, in London, England, combines Pan-Asian cuisine with live circus performances.
 The restaurant, in the city’s Covent Garden neighborhood, features aerialists, contortionists, hand balancers, fire-breathers and hula-hoopers that perform among the tables during dinner.
 Circus offers a variety of tasting menus, including vegan.

 11. A fishing restaurant

-At Zauo Fishing Restaurant in Tokyo, diners catch their own fish in the restaurant's stocked ponds.
+At Zauo Fishing Restaurant in Tokyo, diners catch their own fish in the restaurant’s stocked ponds.
 You can rent your fishing equipment or bring your own.
-After you've caught your fish, the restaurant's staff will cook it for you and serve it at your table.
-If fishing isn't your passion, you can just point to the fish you want, and the staff will get it out of the pond for you.
+After you’ve caught your fish, the restaurant’s staff will cook it for you and serve it at your table.
+If fishing isn’t your passion, you can just point to the fish you want, and the wait staff will fish it from the pond for you.
 Fish include red snapper, mackerel, ball fish and sea mackerel.